 10 Oct How to spot the Shoebill and why Uganda is the best destination to do it

-Sadly, there is thought to be between 3,300 and 5,300 mature birds and the global population is decreasing.
+Sadly, there are thought to be only between 3,300 and 5,300 mature birds and the global population is decreasing.

 Where can I see a shoebill in Uganda?

-Still, because of Uganda’s rich biodiversity, a birding safari isn’t only an opportunity to see a shoebill but to try and find the other beautiful and sought-after birds who make their home here, too:
+Uganda has over 1,000 bird species so a birding safari isn’t only an opportunity to see a Shoebill but to search for other beautiful and sought-after birds who make their home here, like

 - Papyrus Gonolek